Over the years gorilla trekking (tracking) has been the number one activity for most tourists who travel to Uganda and Rwanda.

 Gorilla trekking is an exciting adventure, but it does come with certain physical demands.
 Here’s what you need to know:

-To ensure the safety of both the gorillas and visitors, there are strict guidelines and rules that must be followed during gorilla trekking.
+To ensure the safety of both the gorillas and visitors, some strict guidelines and rules must be followed during gorilla trekking.
 Here are some general guidelines you should be aware of:

 Take a look at this full article that explores the complete packing list for gorilla trekking.
 The article explains why some items are essential and which ones can be skipped over.